Roxanne Reid - Africa Addict

 The living area opens out onto a deck with a built-in braai

-The living area was decorated in a fresh modern style, with lime-green upholstery and purple accent cushions.
-It had a small freestanding fireplace with a glass door to prevent smoke and mess on the tiled floor, and a large photo of a klipspringer on the wall.
-Our cottage was called Klipspringer, so I assume the others had photos of the Grey Rhebok, Wolfberg Arch, Maltese Cross, Ceder or Waterfall, to match their names.
-I was in love already.
+The living area is decorated in a fresh modern style.
+It has a small freestanding fireplace with a glass door to prevent smoke and mess on the floor, and a large photo on the wall echoing the name of the cottage – for instance, Klipspringer, Grey Rhebok, Wolfberg Arch, Maltese Cross, Ceder or Waterfall.

 CapeNature’s cottages at Algeria, Cederberg